getsentry/webvitals.com/docs/faq.md

 - **OpenAI GPT-4o**: AI-powered analysis and recommendations
 - **Sentry**: Real user monitoring integration (optional)

+## 🤖 Web Performance in the AI Era

+### Do web vitals still matter in the age of AI?

+More than ever.
+While AI tools generate code faster, they often create performance-heavy applications.
+AI-generated sites frequently have:
+- Excessive JavaScript bundles
+- Unoptimized images and assets
+- Poor loading strategies
+- Inefficient rendering patterns

+Fast sites convert better, rank higher in search, and provide better user experience regardless of how they're built.

+### Why not just let AI handle performance optimization?

+Current AI coding assistants lack real-world performance context.
+They can't:
+- Access your site's actual user data
+- Understand your specific performance bottlenecks
+- Provide technology-specific optimizations
+- Monitor performance over time

+WebVitals.com bridges this gap by providing contextual performance analysis that you can share with AI tools.

+### How will WebVitals.com work with AI coding assistants?

+We're developing MCP (Model Context Protocol) integration to flow performance insights directly into Claude, Cursor, and other AI tools, enabling them to:
+- Generate optimizations based on your actual performance data
+- Suggest framework-specific improvements
+- Prioritize fixes by user impact
+- Write code that addresses real bottlenecks

 ## 📊 Core Web Vitals

 ### What are Core Web Vitals?